beginwithit/beginwithit/README.md

-## Lesson 2: Secure Shell and linux advance
+## Lesson 2: Secure Shell and Linux advance

 In this Lesson we will learn something about SSH (Secure Shell), how we connect to a server and how we add a new user to a server incl. his SSH key.